rhysmatthew/svg-bulk-processor/README.md

 # Alternatively, you can specify the input and output directories
 yarn cropper --in ./icons --out ./cropped/

+# Add the outline flag to append '-outline' to the filenames, useful for duplicate icons that are the outlined versions of the same icon.
+yarn cropper --is-outline=true
 ```

 ### 4. Crop SVGs